 Treasury Regulation §1.162-5 permits an income tax deduction for educational expenses undertaken to: (1) maintain or improve skills in one’s employment or other trade or business, or (2) meet express requirements of an employer or a law imposed as a condition for retention of employment, job status, or rate of compensation.

-You will receive 2 confirmation letters if you registerr on-line.
+You will receive 2 confirmation letters if you register on-line.
 The first will be for your credit card transaction, and the second for adding you to our course roster.
-The second confirmation letter will be sent to you by email from our Wisconsin office when we process your registration.
-If you do not receive a confirmation letter after two weeks, contact us at 608 831-1040 to confirm your registration.
-(NOTE: People registering through the mail by check will only receive the second (Wisconsin) confirmation letter.
+The second confirmation letter will be sent to you by email when we process your registration.
+If you do not receive the second confirmation letter after two weeks, contact us at 608 831-1040 to confirm your registration.
+(NOTE: People registering through the mail by check will only receive the second confirmation letter.)